ioalex/learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## August 9

+I have been busy building the website for my side gig.
+It's been fun but at times frustrating as there are many things to think about as we're dealing with customers and money.
+I should probably commit more often!
+Haha 😅

+---

 ## July 24

 I have been building a rock-paper-scissors game.
 I have gotten the core game logic down.
 I plan to add multiplayer functionality in future with Sockets io.